medavox/ktorio.github.io/clients/http-client/2multiplatform.md

 For [multiplatform projects](https://kotlinlang.org/docs/reference/multiplatform.html) that for example share code between multiple platforms, we can create a common module.
 That common module can only access APIs that are available on all the targets.
-Ktor HTTP Client exposes a common module that can be used for such projects:
+The Ktor HTTP Client exposes a common module that can be used for such projects:

 ```kotlin
 dependencies {